katharinalisalin/demo-bug-template/contribution.md

 # Contributing

-Material for MkDocs is a constantly improving and actively maintained project that caters to a diverse user base with varying backgrounds and needs.
-In order to effectively address the needs of all our users, evaluate requests, and fix bugs, a lot of work from us maintainers is required.
+Material for MkDocs is an actively maintained and constantly improved project that serves a diverse user base with varying backgrounds and needs.
+In order to effectively address the needs of all our users, evaluate requests, and fix bugs, we maintainers need to put in a lot of work.

 ## How to contribute

-We have invested a significant amount of time in creating better templates for our [issue tracker], optimizing the processes for for reporting bugs, requesting features or changes, contributing to the project, or exchanging ideas with our community.
-Please take a look at the following templates and guides and choose the most suitable one when reporting or contributing.
+We have devoted significant effort in creating better templates for our [issue tracker], optimizing the processes for our users to report bugs, request features or changes, contribute to the project, or exchange with our community.
+Given the wealth of valuable knowledge contained in numerous issues and discussions, we consider our issue tracker and discussion board to serve as a crucial knowledge base, that is an important addition to our documentation and brings value to both new and experienced users of Material for MkDocs.
+To maintain the organization, searchability, and ease of use of these knowledge bases, it is essential to select the appropriate contribution template.
+In this section of our documentation, we outline the available options and their respective procedures.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues